 Building a social media presence is incredibly beneficial for businesses.
 Some of these benefits include:

 - Increased brand awareness: When businesses create social media profiles, they expose their brand to a new audience.
 And, when people see a business’s social media profile, they’re more likely to remember the brand and its products or services.

-- Greater customer engagement: Social media provides businesses with opportunities to engage with their customers in real-time.
+- Greater customer engagement: Social media allows businesses to engage with their customers in real-time.
 This engagement can result in stronger customer relationships and increased sales.

 - Improved SEO: When businesses post high-quality content on their social media profiles, it can help improve their site’s SEO rankings.
-This is because search engines often rank social media profiles higher than other websites when people search for a business’s products and/or services.
+This is because search engines rank social media profiles higher than other websites when people search for a business’s products and services.